Vizzuality/marxan-cloud/docs/README_azure-cloud-deployments.md

   - this is used for block blob storage buckets (for downloads of large files from the Marxan Cloud platform and for Terraform state management)

+The specific SKUs for Azure resources will depend on the load profile of each instance; for example, geoprocessing databases may use Memory-Optimized instances (Ev4 series).

 ### Vercel